1 Minute Review

 Research Plans Before You Sign Up

-Researching Medicare Advantage plans isn’t any different than researching before you make a big purchase such as a house or car.
+Researching Medicare Advantage plans isn’t any different than researching a big purchase such as a house or car.
 The Medicare plan you choose impacts your health and budget for years, so it makes sense to take your time and weigh your options.

-Humana offers good plans worth considering, but many other plans offer competitive benefits.
-Decide which benefits are most important and then enroll in the best plan for your needs.
+Humana offers plans worth considering, but many other plans offer competitive benefits.
+Decide which benefits are most important and enroll in the best plan for your needs.